Palazuelos Variscite Teardrop Cabochon media thumbnails

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

-How to recognize Palazuelos variscite
+How to recognize variscite from Palazuelos

 Frequently asked questions